 \subsection{Definitions}

-\begin{df3}A Latt\`es map is a holomorphic endomorphisms of $\mathbb{P}^{2}(\mathbb{C})$ which is semi-conjugate to an affine map on the torus.
+\begin{df3}A Latt\`es map is a holomorphic endomorphisms of $\mathbb{P}^{2}(\mathbb{C})$ of degree $d \ge 2$ which is semi-conjugate to an affine map on the torus.
 For such a map, we have the following commutative diagram :

 where $\mathbb{T}$ is a complex torus of dimension $2$, $\Pi$ is a ramified covering of the projective space $\mathbb{P}^{2}(\mathbb{C})$ by the torus $\mathbb{T}$ and $\mathcal{L}$ is an affine map. \end{df3} \begin{pr3} The periodic points of any Latt\`es map are dense in $\mathbb{P}^{2}(\mathbb{C})$.
 The Julia set of any Latt\`es map is equal to $\mathbb{P}^{2}(\mathbb{C})$. \end{pr3}